southern-cross-ai/ask-llms/README.md

   See more information from [vsakkas/sydney/py](https://github.com/vsakkas/sydney.py).

+- Anything related to Gemini:

+  See more information from [HanaokaYuzu/Gemini-API](https://github.com/HanaokaYuzu/Gemini-API).

 - Anything related to this repository:
 Feel free to create issues/discussions/PRs : )

 ## Disclaimer

 The repository is free to use and for education purposes only.
-The repository is maintained by independent contributors who are NOT AFFILIATED with [Claude 2](https://www.anthropic.com/news/claude-2) and [Copilot](https://www.microsoft.com/en-au/microsoft-copilot/), and all API packages are NOT OFFICIAL from [Claude 2](https://www.anthropic.com/news/claude-2) and [Copilot](https://www.microsoft.com/en-au/microsoft-copilot/).
+The repository is maintained by independent contributors who are NOT AFFILIATED with [Claude 2](https://www.anthropic.com/news/claude-2), [Copilot](https://www.microsoft.com/en-au/microsoft-copilot/) and [Gemini](https://gemini.google.com/), and all API packages are NOT OFFICIAL from Claude 2, Copilot and Gemini.